dotnet-foundation/Home/README.md

 [__Sponsorship__](https://github.com/dotnet-foundation/wg-corporate-relations#readme)

-The committee is responsible for working with sponsors of the foundation and acquiring new sponsorship opportunities.
+The committee is responsible for working with corporate sponsors of the foundation and acquiring new sponsors.

 Repository: https://github.com/dotnet-foundation/wg-corporate-relations